Can dogs detect COVID-19?

 Whilst the dog is watching, the object is hidden in an easily accessible area before being encouraged to find it.
 The object will then be hidden in more difficult areas to access.
 Positive reinforcement is used to encourage the dog to find the object.

 The object covered in the desired scent is now hidden in an inaccessible place, without the dog watching where it is hidden.
-They will then be given a command to find the object and trained to signal when they can small the desired odour.
+They will then be given a command to find the object and trained to signal when they can smell the desired odour.

 The object is no longer used and the dog must now learn to search for the odour associated with the object.